Alabama Boat Registration: Fees, Requirements & How to Register (2026)

 Common vessel types and registration requirements in Alabama: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In Alabama, all mechanically propelled boats, sailboats, and boats for hire.
+In Alabama, registration is required for: All mechanically propelled boats, sailboats, and boats for hire.
 There are 3 categories of exempt vessels.

 Registration is required for: All mechanically propelled boats, sailboats, and boats for hire